-Walk past the church (also St Mary’s) to join a small road and follow it to the main road, turn right into the village.
+Walk past the church (also St Mary’s) to join a small road and follow it to the main road where you turn right into the village.
 Located at the next junction there is a small waterfall, known as Berie Well.
 Next to this is a stone carved lions head gushing water.
 Medieval in origin, it was restored to mark the Queen’s Coronation in 1953.
-Next to it sits a small cup for drinking, I would advise you to bring your own, or actually, hold fire, the pubs not far away!
+Hanging in the wall beside it is a small cup for drinking, I would advise you to bring your own, or instead, the pubs not far away!
 Continue around the corner and follow the road through the village, passing the New Inn pub on your right.
 This road is said to be haunted by a coach and horses travelling from Beaminster; witnesses claiming to have stepped aside to let it pass.

 Take the next road on your left to begin the steep climb to the highest point on the walk.
 It is a lovely route and the road itself has become a deep Holloway.
-The roots of the trees sit above you and you walk amongst the hang out spots of moles and worms!
+The roots of the trees sit above you and you walk amongst the home of moles and worms!

 Divert off the road to the left just before meeting the house and follow the path through the trees.
 Here you are walking along the edge of some ancient landscape with the Roman fort of Waddon hill high above you on your left.
 While, without knowing it, you’re crossing ancient field systems right beneath your feet.